aaronshunter/public/teleprompter/teleprompter.md

 # @aaronshunter Teleprompter Setup

-Hey hey!
-Welcome to the guide :)
+Hey there!
+Welcome to my guide on how I set up my teleprompter 😁

 If you’re here, you probably heard me talking about my teleprompter and how I use it to join meetings, teach AWS Training and Certification (T&C) courses, or [deliver a show on Twitch](https://awspowerhour.com/).
 Using a teleprompter is a great way to maintain eye contact with the camera without losing focus on your subject or content.
 Huge thanks to my friend Jon Dion because, without him, I’d still be awkwardly staring off to the side of the camera.
 But first, a disclaimer!